nafis-ishrak/engg1340-course-project/README.md

-	1. Random numbers will be generated.
-	2. We can store the numbers of the tile in 1D and 2D arrays.
-Integer variables will be used to take input of range, changing tiles etc.
-	3. Taking inputs from the user.
-	4. i. range of 15 numbers.
-	   ii. what number user wants to replace with what number. iii. outputs the 15 numbers with the tile iv. outputs the updated tile with the user input until it is rearranged in ascending order.
-	   v. other statements such as invalid number, Congratulations!, please input the range, please input the number you want to change etc.
-	5. Board, replacing the numbers, playing the game in main function, out initial plan is to make 3 program files.
+	1. Generation of Random Game Sets or E vents - Each time, user will be asked to replace one number/element with other number/element.
+If he chooses invalid numbers/elements, the program will ask the user again for another input.
+This will continue until the game is finished.

+	2. Data Structures for Storing Game Status - We used arrays and structs to store the user inputs and also to compare user inputs with the arranged array of elements and numbers.

+	3. Dynamic Memory Management - We used the dynamic array for storing the numbers that was input by the user.

+	4. File input/output - We are taking user inputs to store the inputs in an array.
+After each turn, the stored values will be printed as outputs.

+	5. Program Codes in Multiple Files - We used 3 cpp files.
+One for the numbers, one for periodic table and one for the main function.
+We then compiled all the 3 files together.